How Much Does a DUI Attorney Cost?

 - Having qualified legal representation for the formal review hearing may be a factor in winning your DUI case.

-If you face a DUI charge, discuss fees at the first meeting with your lawyer to get the information you need about your DUI case.
+If you face a DUI charge, discuss fees at the first meeting with your attorney to get the information you need about your DUI case.
 He or she should also bring up complexities and potential difficulties involved in your case, as well as the time he or she anticipates needing to resolve your case.
 In addition to attorney’s fees, you may also need to pay certain court and administrative costs.
-These costs are not within your lawyer’s control.
+These costs are not within your attorney’s control.
 If the quoted fee is substantial or beyond your immediate means, you should ask about financing or a payment plan.